Hox8/IBPatcher/ModFormat.md

 ------------- | -------------
-IniName    | The path of the ini as it appears inside a coalesced file, e.g., '..\\..\\SwordGame\\Config\\SwordItems.ini' Sections   | The list of sections to @TODO reword do things with inside an ini file Mode       | An optional field to dictate how the ini file should be handled: 'Delete' deletes the ini file, 'Overwrite' wipes the file before writing and 'Append' adds to the file as-is.
+IniName    | The path of the ini as it appears inside a coalesced file, e.g., '..\\..\\SwordGame\\Config\\SwordItems.ini' Sections   | The list of sections to @TODO reword do things with inside an ini file Mode*       | An optional field to dictate how the ini file should be handled: 'Delete' deletes the ini file, 'Overwrite' wipes the file before writing and 'Append' adds to the file as-is.
 Defaults to 'Append'
-Enabled    | Optional boolean field.
+Enabled*    | Optional boolean field.
 If set to false, the ini and all its sections will be ignored entirely.
 Defaults to true |

 ### Section
 Parameter     | Explanation
 ------------- | -------------
 SectionName    | The name of the section to place of all the key/value pairs in the 'Properties' array into Properties       | The string array of key/value pairs to place under a section.
 Key/Value pairs are in standard ini format, e.g., 'StartingPlayerMoney=1000'
-Mode       | An optional field to dictate how the section should be handled: 'Delete' deletes the section and all its properties, 'Overwrite' clears the section's properties before writing and 'Append' adds to the section as-is.
+Mode*       | An optional field to dictate how the section should be handled: 'Delete' deletes the section and all its properties, 'Overwrite' clears the section's properties before writing and 'Append' adds to the section as-is.
 Defaults to 'Append'
-Enabled    | Optional boolean field.
+Enabled*    | Optional boolean field.
 If set to false, the section will be ignored entirely.
 Defaults to true |

 <br>

 ## Name and Object references
-Starting with v1.2, name and object references can be used inside of 'BYTE' datatypes.
-These allow mods to specify names and objects exactly rather than hardcoding byte values, which is useful not only for making modding easier, but enabling compatibility across versions where the indexes of names and objects change.
+Starting with v1.2, name and object references can be used inside of byte type patches.
+These allow mods to specify names and objects by name rather than hardcoding byte values, which is useful not only for making modding easier, but also enabling compatibility across versions where the indexes of names and objects change.

 ### Object references
 Denoted via square bracket encapsulation, e.g. [PlayerPawn].
 Object references are looked up in the table of the current package and converted from an int32 index into a byte array